-- 1 Follow the procedure in Before working inside your computer.

-- 2 Remove the:

-- a base cover

-- b battery

-- c hard drive

-- d Removing the WLAN card

-- e Removing the WWAN card

-- Remove the eDP cable from its connector on the system board [1] and unroute the cable from the routing channel on the system fan [2].

-- 4 Unroute the eDP cable from the routing channel on the system [3].

-- 5 Peel the tape securing the WLAN cables [4] and unroute the cables from the routing channel.
+- 1 Follow the procedure in Before working inside your computer. - 2 Remove the: - a base cover - b battery - c Removing the WLAN card - d Removing the WWAN card - Remove the eDP cable from its connector on the system board [1] and unroute the cable from the routing channel on the system fan [2]. - 4 Peel off the adhesive tape securing the eDP cable to the system [3]. - 5 Unroute the eDP cable from the hook of the right LCD hinge and routing clips on the system [4]. - 6 Unroute the WLAN cables from the routing channel [5].